 Platelet Rich Plasma (PRP)

-Platelet Rich Plasma injections also use a solution derived from your horse’s own blood.
+Similar to IRAP, Platelet Rich Plasma injections also use a solution derived from your horse’s own blood.
 Your vet will draw a volume of blood from your horse and process it in a centrifuge – a device that spins fluids at high speeds to separate out components.

 Platelets contain growth factors that stimulate tissue regeneration and cell reproduction.
 Injecting these platelets directly into the intra-articular space assists in healing cartilage and reducing joint pain.